HugoPhibbs/AIML402_Assignment1/report_draft.md

    code "PPGG" since F("BBRR", "PPGG") = (0, 2), theres no way that "PPGG" could be the real code.
 4. The next step is the crux of the algorithm.
 From here we use a min-max strategy.
-   You are pretty much choosing the next best guess that will at best eliminate the most guesses from the set S during step 3.
+   You are pretty much choosing the next best guess that will at worst eliminate the most guesses from the set S during step 3.

 Algorithm can be called greedy